-Finally, and concurrently to our work, \citet{schweighofer_2021} study the impact of dataset characteristics on offline RL.
-Precisely, the authors study the influence of the average dataset return and state-action coverage on the performance of different RL algorithms while controlling the dataset generation procedure.
-Despite some similarity with some of the experiments in Sec. \ref{sec:experimental_results}, we present a much broader picture regarding the impact of the data distribution in the stability of general off-policy RL algorithms, from both theoretical and experimental point-of-views.
+Finally, \citet{schweighofer_2021} study the impact of dataset characteristics on offline RL.
+More exactly, the authors study the influence of the average dataset return and state-action coverage on the performance of different RL algorithms while controlling the dataset generation procedure.
+Despite some similarities with the experiments in Sec. \ref{sec:experimental_results}, we present a much broader picture regarding the impact of the data distribution on the stability of general off-policy RL algorithms, from both theoretical and experimental point-of-views.
 Additionally, the experimental methodology carried out by both works differs in several aspects, such as the calculation of the dataset metrics used for the presentation of the experimental results or the types of environments used.